 - Frozen peas.
 If you’re not a fan of peas, feel free to omit them and bump up the quantity of the mirepoix instead.
 You could also add another kind of vegetable, such as mushrooms, broccoli, cauliflower, green beans, frozen corn, etc.

 - Butter + flour.
 Together, these form a roux which will thicken your vegan chicken pot pie filling.
 You can technically use olive oil (or another kind of oil), but I think vegan butter contributes the most delicious, nostalgic flavor to this dish.
-Miyoko’s Creamery makes my favorite nondairy butter.
+Miyoko’s Creamery makes my favorite nondairy butter (it’s a little pricey but I will splurge for special occasions like the holidays).
+But there are plenty of options on the market these days!

 - Vegan chicken-style strips.
 See the section below for more info about vegan chicken substitutes on the market.
-If you want a more whole-foods based option, feel free to substitute in a can of beans (I like white beans in this recipe), drained and well-rinsed.
+If you want a more whole-foods based protein option, feel free to substitute in a two cans of beans (I like white beans or chickpeas in this recipe), drained and well-rinsed.

-- Unsweetened plant milk OR vegan cream.
-This makes the pot pie filling even more creamy and luscious.
-I love to use homemade cashew cream (1/2 cup soaked raw cashews blended with 3/4 cup water), but you can use a store bought vegan heavy cream substitute, or your favorite plain, unsweetened plant milk.
+- Cashew cream OR unsweetened, plain plant milk.
+This makes the pot pie filling extra creamy and luscious.
+I love to use homemade cashew cream (1/2 cup soaked raw cashews blended with 3/4 cup water), but you can use a store bought vegan heavy cream substitute, or your favorite plain, unsweetened dairy-free milk.
+Just make sure it’s something you think would taste good in a savory dish.
+Oat milk would be my choice if I wanted to go the store-bought route.

 - Puff pastry.
 There are many options to top your vegan chicken pot pie!
 I usually use a sheet of puff pastry.
 However, you can whip up a homemade pie crust, or even top it with biscuit dough.
 More details on this below.